rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

     let world = &s[6..11];
 ```

-Rather than a reference to the entire `String`, `hello` is a reference to a
+Rather than a reference to the entire `String`, `здравствуй` is a reference to a
 portion of the `String`, specified in the extra `[0..5]` bit.
 We create slices
 using a range within brackets by specifying `[starting_index..ending_index]`,
 where *`starting_index`* is the first position in the slice and *`ending_index`*